brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-27-the-founder-institute-experience.md

----
-layout: post
-title: The Founder Institute Experience
+# The Founder Institute Experience
----

 Those 101 days at the Winter 2010 Bay Area semester, <a href="http://fi.co/">Founder Institute</a> was one hell of an action-packed, fast-paced learning experience.
 Some of the who's who of the Startup world, who mentored us delivered some of the best sessions, which taught us a lot more than we anticipated.
 Thanks a million to <a href="http://www.linkedin.com/in/adeoressi/">Adeo Ressi</a>.